 How exactly does inbound marketing work?

-With inbound marketing, you’re marketing in a way that attracts customers to you.
-With the saturated landscape online, you can promote your company in an effective way where you’re not bothering customers but rather are leaving virtual bread crumbs, if you will, that lead customers back to where you were, minding your own business, as it were, and not intruding on consumers.
+With inbound marketing, you’re marketing in a way that attracts customers to you, so inbound marketing can take time to see results in your revenue growth.
+Inbound marketing is a marathon, not a sprint.
+With the saturated landscape online, you can promote your company in a more effective way where you’re not bothering customers but rather are leaving virtual bread crumbs, if you will, that lead customers back to where you were, minding your own business, as it were, and not intruding on consumers.
 Thus, they’re coming to you because they found your content online that spoke to their pain points, instead of you going after them with intrusive tactics like buying email lists and pay per click ads.

 Once you’ve got their attention by leveraging inbound methodologies and best practices, though, it still takes time to build the relationship and for you to become credible in the consumer’s eyes.
 It’s important that you understand that; even though it may feel like a slow process to you, it’s an extremely effective process and well worth exploring.

 A key method of inbound marketing is content marketing, through which you post educational content that provides a value to your prospective customer.
 At some point, assuming that that decision maker finds your content valuable, he or she will want to deepen the connection that he or she has with your persona-driven content, which is where a compelling call to action closes the loop.
 Soon enough, this can yield for you (and them) a solid, meaningful, mutually beneficial relationship that may exist for a long time.

 So now you’re probably wondering how to get going with a strategy for inbound marketing.